Arenaa/MyTorch/README.md

 # MyTorch
-In this repository, I will implement my own deep learning library from scratch.
-This is for practicing goal.
+In this repository, I will implement my own deep learning library from scratch in terms of practicing goal.